Myvoiceai/MyVoiceCoreAndServiceLayerSetup/README.md

 > `sudo ./mvSetup.sh {your-access-token}`

-> make sure that Intel MKL=libs are instaled:
+> make sure that Intel MKL=libs are installed (note that if you do not have a C compiler installed that you need to install one - this can be achieved using `apt install gcc`:

 > `sudo ./install_mkl.sh`